To better understand Splunk Base, look no further than the online encyclopedia Wikipedia.

 Splunk CEO Michael Baum said Splunk Base meets the lofty promise of "any system" by leveraging a company's universal event classification algorithms to automatically fingerprint individual events and identify common events in any kind of IT data.

 "Splunk fingerprints every event it sees based on the structure and syntax of the event, ignoring variables such as timestamps, IP addresses and process IDs.
-Universal Event types are used to organize and look up wiki entries and connect people working on similar kinds of infrastructures
+Universal Event types are used to organize and look up wiki entries and connect people working on similar kinds of infrastructures and technologies," he explained.

 Splunk Base also integrates Splunk's existing search software for log files and other types of IT data to cut the time it takes for troubleshooting and problem resolution.
 The search software indexes and links together all log files and other types of IT data generated by any system, application or device making it possible to search and navigate IT infrastructures.